Rail from northern Hawke's Bay to Gisborne is feasible but would cost $30m, report says

 "They're the ones who need to move the logs," he said.

-Meanwhile log traffic is yet to start moving on the Wairoa-Gisborne sector, although with completion of handling facilities in Wairoa the timber is expected to start rolling early in the New Year.
+Meanwhile, log traffic is yet to start moving on the Wairoa-Gisborne sector, although with completion of handling facilities in Wairoa the timber is expected to start rolling early in the New Year.